jonasknappitsch/IPCA-asset-pricing/README.md

 (c) Jonas Knappitsch at Vienna University of Economics and Business (2025)

 ## Results
+The results as covered by the underlying Thesis are provided under `results/` and illustrated in the following.

 ### IPCA Results for Stocks
 ``` python